 List of Safest Countries in Africa

 Africa is one of the safest continents in the world.
-The standard of living throughout the continent ranges from very poor to really comfortable.
+The standard of living throughout the continent ranges from very poor to comfortable.
 This doesn’t mean that you should let your guard down.

 Located in the Indian Ocean off Africa’s southeast coast, this volcanic island country is one of the safest places to live in Africa.
-The population is mainly an ethnic mix of African and Indian peoples.
+The population is mainly an ethnic mix of African and Indian people.

 It has a stable political system.
 The safest cities are Gaborone, Francistown, and Maun.
 Crime rates across the country are relatively low.

-The only thing holding it back is the high cost of living and the difficulty in recruiting skilled workers.
+The only thing holding it back is the high cost of living and the difficulty recruiting skilled workers.

-8. Safest Countries in Africa – Cape Verde islands
+8. Cape Verde islands

 This is an archipelago of 10 islands off Africa’s Atlantic coast, where the population lives in peace and harmony.

 There are good standards of living, stable political infrastructure, low crime rates, and a sound education system.